-

 Divan-i Hafiz دیوان حافظ (The collected works of Hafiz) c.1600-10

 Manuscript written on decorated papers in black and coloured inks.
 Borders of tinted, marbled and stencilled papers.
-Painted illustration and decoration in opaque watercolour and metallic paints. | 30.7 x 19.2 cm (book measurement (conservation)) | RCIN 1005017
+Painted illustration and decoration in opaque watercolour and metallic paints | 30.7 x 19.2 cm (book measurement (conservation)) | RCIN 1005017

 -

-The first 15 folios of this manuscript contain an editorial preface by Muhammad Gulandam, a friend of the poet and the first collator and editor of his works, written soon after the Hafiz’s death.
-He praises Hafiz’s genius and compassion and refers to the poet’s international celebrity during his lifetime.
+The first 15 folios of this manuscript contain a preface by Muhammad Gulandam, a friend of the poet who became the first collator and editor of Hafiz’s works after his death.
+According to the colophon, the calligrapher Shah Qasim Haravi copied this manuscript in the library of Husayn Khan Shamlu, Governor of Herat (Afghanistan) between 1598 and 1618, during the reign of his cousin Shah Abbas.

-The first page (f.1r) contains an illustration of a majlis, c.1600: a young prince enthroned in garden pavilion is served a cup of wine by his saqi (cup bearer) with four other youths, all in Safavid dress.
-Behind them, against a pink rocky background, are a weeping willow, a cypress, rosebush and chinar tree – all metaphors for love and longing in Persian poetry.
-This appears to be after BL J.28, 11.
-See Basil Robinson, Persian Painting in the India Office Library, 1976 (cat. no. 201, pl.iv).
+The first page contains an illustration of a majlis (sitting room) which can be dated around 1600: a young prince enthroned in a garden pavilion is served a cup of wine by his saqi (cup bearer) and accompanied by four other youths, all in Safavid dress.
+The weeping willow, cypress, rosebush and chinar tree behind them are all metaphors for love and longing in Persian poetry.
+The only other miniature follows the preface: a line drawing depicting an older man giving a letter to a younger man.
+The rest of the manuscript is extensively decorated, beginning with an illuminated heading and continuing with illuminated panels between poems throughout the volume.

 -